treywood10/website/content/_index.md

           description: |2-

               * Facilitated facial recognition algorithm evaluations for the Department of Homeland Security
-              * Deployed cloud computing and statistical methods to deliver actionable security recommendations
+              * Leveraged cloud computing and statistical methods to deliver actionable security recommendations

         - title: Graduate Researcher
           company: University of Kentucky